 The Irish renewable energy industry has been calling for the development of a private wires policy, as it believes that the national grid could be developed more quickly and more cost effectively if private wires were permitted.
 There is also a need to facilitate private wires as a matter of EU law.
 Article 7 of the Internal Electricity Market Directive (EU) 2019/944 requires Member States to take all measures necessary to enable the supply of electricity through a 'direct line', without being subject to disproportionate administrative procedures or costs.
-It also requires Member States to set out objective and non-discriminatory criteria for granting authorisations to construct direct lines.
+It also requires Member States to construct direct lines.